Deep-Mind-Hive/3DImaging-Medical_Lidar_Seismic_Satellite_3DScanning/README_2D_Medical_Imaging.md

-# Deep Learning On 2-Dimentional Medical Imaging
+# Deep Learning On Medical Imaging

-## 2-Dimentional Medical imaging
+## Medical imaging
-One type of picture you can come across in real life is the two-dimensional one.
-The two dimensions depicted are length and width and the objects on the picture are flat.
 Mediacal Images comes from -
-    1. MRI dataset
+A. Medical Imaging (generally, stored as **DICOM** images, are of 2D types as *the objects on the picture are flat*) **1.
+MRI dataset
     2. CT Scan
     3. Xray Scans etc.
-    4. InfraRed Images
+    4. InfraRed Images**
+B. Video Recordings of Medical Pre/Intra/Post Operative Procedures

+[A quick note]:
+DICOM Images:** Digital Imaging and Communications in Medicine: The standard for (& most commonly used for)
+ - **communication and management** of medical imaging information and related data.
+ - **storing and transmitting** medical images enabling the *integration of medical imaging devices such as scanners, servers, workstations, printers, network hardware, and **picture archiving and communication systems (PACS)** from multiple manufacturers.*
+ - widely adopted by **hospitals** and is making inroads into smaller applications like **dentists' and doctors' offices**.

 ## Medical Problems